 Book of Dead

-A well-known slot with a simple layout and free spins feature.
+Book of Dead is a well-known slot with a simple layout and free spins feature.
 Many casinos allow it for wagering, and it often contributes 100% towards bonus requirements.
 Its game mechanics are straightforward, which may appeal to those unfamiliar with more complex games.

 Bonanza